Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Second, abundant moisture, pulled north from the Gulf of Mexico, should be in place providing ample fuel for storms and helping the dryline become well-defined.
 Look at the widespread 65F dewpoints and large areas of 70F dewpoints over the Plains, as well as the sharp dryline in western OK, KS and the Texas panhandle.

 Last but not least, a nice surface low pressure should be in place across the high Plains, providing low-level shear and backed surface winds, all juxtaposed with the mid-and upper-level winds and good low-level moisture.
 A classic tornado setup!

-In observing, there's always a challenge.
-Despite this upcoming system being within our long-planned for May standby period, some of us still have work/scheduling issues that may interfere with our ability to make this series of expedition days.
+In storm photography, there's always a challenge.
+Despite this upcoming system being within our long-planned for May standby period, some of us still have work/scheduling issues that may interfere with our ability to make this series of storm photography days.
 Tornadoes look like a definite lock for Sunday through Tuesday, maybe for more days afterward.

 Based on the current outlook, this probability table charts the chance of our trip starting on a particular date:

 |2007 Storm Photography Expedition - Departure Date Probability as of April 30|